top of page

 Administrators have concerns other than your students’ ultimate welfare, and usually know nothing about the nuts and bolts of training.
 Bureaucracies impose limits and requirements which are not informed by the singular objective to impart knowledge, skill, and insight to everyone in the program.
 This can make it difficult for a conscientious trainer.

-Common examples of agency requirements diverging from the best interests of the trainees include: refusing to take the amount of time it takes to properly train; installing less qualified instructors over more qualified instructors in order to reward them for unrelated service, or park an incompetent in a training slot to “get them off the street;” rigid adherence to existing procedures rather than adapting to new information or changing needs for new skills; lowering performance standards or “dumbing down” course content in favor of pushing more people through a program.
+The number one problem with agency requirements is not allowing sufficient time to properly conduct a training.
+Other common examples of agency requirements diverging from the best interests of the trainees include: "dumbing down" performance requirements in order to "qualify" unqualfied students; installing less qualified instructors over more qualified instructors in order to reward them for unrelated service, or park an incompetent in a training slot to “get them off the street;” rigid adherence to existing procedures rather than adapting to new information, new equipment, or evolving needs for new skills.

 If you cannot change the system, at least keep in mind those are YOUR students, who are relying upon you.
 Use every opportunity to train them beyond minimum course requirements.